COVID-19 managed isolation in New Zealand: Legal challenges

 On 14 December, Grounded Kiwis submitted a petition with 22,888 signatures to the New Zealand Parliament, calling for the MIQ system to better align with the Bill of Rights.
 The group was received by the National Party's COVID-19 Response spokesperson Chris Bishop, ACT Party leader David Seymour and Green Party Member of Parliament Elizabeth Kerekere.
 Bishop described the MIQ allocation system as a "lottery of human misery that had gone on far too long" while Seymour described the current MIQ situation as "verging on a form of torture."
 Kerekere stated that the MIQ situation "was not just a Bill of Rights issue, but also of the Treaty of Waitangi."

-On 27 April 2022, High Court Justice Jill Mallon ruled in favour of Grounded Kiwis' legal challenge against the MIQ system.
-Mallon found that certain aspects of the MIQ system particularly the "virtual lobby" and the inability to take applicants' personal circumstances into account breached the Bill of Rights Act 1990.
+On 27 April 2022, High Court Justice Jill Mallon ruled in favour on some grounds of Grounded Kiwis' legal challenge against the MIQ system.
+Mallon found that certain aspects of the MIQ system – such as the "virtual lobby" and the inability to take applicants' personal circumstances into account – breached the Bill of Rights Act 1990.
 Other issues identified included the limited supply of spaces and the strict criteria for emergency allocation.
+However, Justice Mallon agreed with medical experts that MIQ had played a vital role in achieving the Government’s public health objectives, and said over the period the judicial review focused on – between 1 September and 17 December 2021 – the requirements to have a voucher for MIQ did not amount to an unjustified infringement.
+She also said that the requirement to isolate in one of the MIQ facilities was within reasonable and proportionate limits.
+“Other options would not sufficiently have achieved the public health objectives the Government had legitimately determined to pursue.”